|Revised||April 25, 2018|

 - It is the responsibility of each employee to make a good faith effort to come to work during times of adverse weather.
 Employees not working in essential positions listed above, who anticipate travel difficulties may use vacation (or bonus) leave to cover such absences.
 Similarly, vacation leave may be used in situations where the College has remained open and where impending adverse weather may make travel from work to home difficult.

 - In those rare circumstances when the College closes, delays opening, or closes early because of adverse weather or emergencies, employees on prearranged vacation or sick leave will receive the same benefit afforded those employees in work status, however no partial days will be so afforded.
 Full-time employees are not required to report time not worked as an absence.
-Non-exempt employees, who are required to work, shall receive compensatory time at a later date approved by the employee's supervisor as provided for in Section 3.6.2 Compensatory and Overtime Hours.
+Non-exempt employees, who are required to work, shall receive compensatory time at a later date approved by the employee's supervisor as provided for in Procedure 3.6.2 Compensatory and Overtime Hours.

 - When the College is closed for inclement weather or other emergencies, instructors must properly document how any instructional time was made up.
 The documentation must be attached to the class roster at the end of the semester.
 If the number of instructional days missed due to inclement weather or other emergencies exceeds five days in a semester, make-up days will be scheduled.
 Recommendations to schedule make-up days for classes missed because of inclement weather or other emergencies will originate with the Vice President for Instruction and must be approved by the President.
 If specific days are designated as make-up days, all traditional classes will meet on those days as regularly scheduled class days.
 Hybrid and Web-assisted classes may meet on those days or continue to use one of the make-up options described below, at the instructor’s discretion.
 Deans will make every effort to work with instructors to schedule make-up classes.